An easy chipotle mayo recipe you can keep in the fridge anytime you need a dish to taste incredible.

 If you’re like me and you toss anything that even comes close to expiring then you’re in luck – this condiment lasts a long time in your fridge!
 (Of course if you’re like my parents and you still have ranch dressing from 2001 you can disregard this part).
 You can use it a month later no problem (it won’t last that long, trust me).

 This chipotle mayo recipe is already gluten free but it can also be made vegan if you use vegan mayo.
-If you are on a strict keto diet simply omit the honey.
+If you are on a strict keto diet simply omit the honey and you have a keto chipotle mayo.

 I put this delightful condiment on tacos, black bean burgers, and regular burgers mostly, but sometimes I mix it in with peas to make them taste better, ha.